morrownr/8821au-20210708/README.md

 ### Installation Information

 Warning: Installing multiple drivers for the same hardware usually does not end well.
-If a previous attempt to install this driver failed or if you have previously installed another driver for chipsets supported by this driver, you MUST remove anything the previous attempt installed BEFORE attempting to install this driver.
+If a previous attempt to install this driver failed or if you have previously installed another driver for chipsets supported by this driver, you MUST remove anything that the previous attempt installed BEFORE attempting to install this driver.
 This driver can be removed with the script called `./remove-driver.sh`.
-Information is available below the section called `Removal of the Driver.` You can get a  good idea as to whether you need to remove a previously installed driver by running:
+Information is available below the section called `Removal of the Driver.` You can get a  good idea as to whether you need to remove a previously installed driver by running the following:

 ```
 sudo dkms status